Ministry of Defense and new corruption? Well, there have been no scandals for a long time. Or is everything not so simple?

 So, if the technical conditions were rewritten, at least in January, and the agreements were concluded in July, we could talk about collusion.
 But the technical specifications were written in 2018.
 For them, the American flask was taken as a model.

-According to these requirements, the flask must be made from a thermoplastic blow molding material - Eastman Tritan Copolyester TX 1001 polyester or equivalent, the material must be clean, durable, microwave-resistant, odor-resistant and BPA-free.
+These requirements require that the flask be made from a thermoplastic blow-molded material—Eastman Tritan Copolyester TX 1001 or equivalent—that is clean, durable, microwave-resistant, odor-resistant, and BPA-free.

 As a matter of fact, the whole story rests on the requirements for this plastic.
 And not in the words “Property of the Armed Forces of Ukraine, not for sale.”
 Because such an inscription must be contained on everything supplied by the Armed Forces of Ukraine - flasks, jackets, pants, underpants, bras and sleeping bags.